jasonbahl/gutenberg-testimonial-acf-example/README.md

 - register our ACF fields.
   - **note:** You can use the Advanced Custom Fields UI to register your fields, *or* you can register the fields via code, like we've done here. . .There's also an option to use JSON for the field registration.
-  - *Here we've registered the following fields:*
+  - register the following fields:
     - testimonial
     - avatar
     - name
     - background_color
     - text_color
     - alignment
-- use the values of the fields in our `acf_testimonial_callback` function, replacing our hard-coded variable values.
+- use the values of the fields in our `acf_testimonial_callback()` function, replacing our hard-coded variable values.

 Now, we have a fully interactive block with fields we can edit interactively and we see live previews of our changes, and our theme renders the dynamic values in our markup and styles.